AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Today, the majority of automatic electronic controls for home appliances and industrial products use single-chip microcontroller units (MCUs).
 Manufacturers develop real-time embedded firmware that executes in the MCU and provides the hidden intelligence to control home appliances and industrial machines.
 MCU damage due to overheating, static discharge, overvoltage, or other factors can cause the end product to enter an unknown or unsafe state.

-The International Electrotechnical Commission (IEC) 60730-1 safety standard discusses the mechanical, electrical, electronic, environmental endurance, EMC, and abnormal operation of home appliances.
+The International Electrotechnical Commission (IEC) 60730-1 safety standard discusses the mechanical, electrical, electronic, environmental endurance, electromagnetic compatibility (EMC), and abnormal operation of home appliances.
+IEC 61508 details the requirements for electrical/electronic/programmable electronic (E/E/PE) safety-related systems in industrial designs.
+The test requirements of both specifications are similar and are addressed in this document and the safety software library.

-This application note focuses on Annex H of IEC 60730-1, “Requirements for electronic controls,” These sections detail tests and diagnostic methods that promote the safe operation of embedded control hardware and software for home appliances and industrial machines.
+This application note focuses on Annex H of IEC 60730-1, “Requirements for electronic controls”, and Annex A of IEC 61508-2, “Techniques and measures for E/E/PE safety-related systems: control of failures during operation”.
+These sections detail tests and diagnostic methods that promote the safe operation of embedded control hardware and software for home appliances and industrial machines.

 Overview of IEC 60730-1 Annex H